 Since its inception in 1999, Servant Life has been a mission-mobilizing ministry providing dynamic mission experiences for students and church groups.
 Our aim is to connect students' love for God to the nations through His Word and by His Spirit.
-Currently, Servant Life sends short-term mission teams to a network of more than twenty global partners.
+Currently, Servant Life sends short-term mission teams to a global network of partners in eleven countries, including two locations in the United States.
 Servant Life is dedicated to Helping Students Go And Make Disciples Of All Nations.